An explanation of Mondrian's oeuvre by Michael Sciam

 Composition with Yellow, Blue and Blue White, 1922, Oil on Canvas, cm.
 53,3 x 55,3 with Diagram

-Fig. 11: A horizontal segment, i.e. an element of form, establishes equivalence (a square proportion) in the lower-right corner while color blue reopens it upwards.
-Elsewhere It is instead color that generates a large blue square field jeopardized by form (Fig. 12).
+Fig. 11: A horizontal segment, i.e. an element of form, defines a square proportion) in the lower-right corner while color blue reopens it upwards.
+Elsewhere It is instead color that generates a large blue square field dissolved by form (Fig. 12).

 Composition with Large Blue Plane, Red, Black, Yellow and Gray, 1921, Piet Mondrian